Madrid eliminates Atletico, reaches Champions League final

 Atletico kept its hopes alive on Wednesday by scoring two early goals to ignite the crowd at the packed Calderon.

-Griezmann, who had missed a penalty in last year's final against Madrid, slipped slightly just as he was taking the shot.
-Madrid goalkeeper Keylor Navas got his glove to the ball, but couldn't keep it out.
+"They started strongly but eventually we were able to find our game," Zidane said.
+"In the second half we were much better."

+The goals left Atletico only one away from sending the match into extra time, but Diego Simeone's team was not able to keep pressuring as it did in the first minutes of the game.
-Madrid coped with the setbacks and as the pressure from Atletico began to ease, the champions struck a decisive blow when Karim Benzema came up with a spectacular move to create Isco's goal.

-The French striker was surrounded by three Atletico defenders at the byline, but somehow found a way past all of them with a pair of quick touches.
-He sped into the area and sent a backward pass to Toni Kroos, whose shot was parried by goalkeeper Jan Oblak.
-But Isco pounced on the rebound to score from close range.
+The match was even when Karim Benzema came up with a spectacular move to set up Isco's goal.
+The French striker was surrounded by three Atletico defenders by the end line but found a way to get past all of them with a pair of quick touches.
+He sped into the area and sent a backward pass to Toni Kroos, whose shot was initially saved by goalkeeper Jan Oblak, but Isco was nearby and picked up the rebound to easily score from close range.

+"After the game I asked Benzema how he was able to do that, but he didn't know either," Zidane said.

 The goal all but ended Atletico's hopes of advancing, and the second half was played at a much calmer pace, with few significant scoring opportunities for both teams.

+"This performance was the least that we could have done," Atletico captain Gabi said.
+"I thought we were excellent in the first half.
+A moment of genius from Benzema ended our dream but we never stopped fighting and I'm proud of everyone."

-Navas had to make a fine double-save in the 66th minute to block a shot by Yannick Carrasco and a header by Kevin Gameiro, while Cristiano Ronaldo had a goal disallowed for offside at the other end in the 69th.
+Navas had two make two difficult consecutive saves in the 66th on a shot by Yannick Carrasco and a header by Kevin Gameiro, and Cristiano Ronaldo had a goal disallowed for offside in the 69th.

-Before the game, Atletico fans had displayed huge banners that read, "proud not to be like you," a response to Madrid's message before the first leg.
+It was a tense match early on, with players from both teams trying to pressure the referee and complaining with each other.

+Atletico, the third force in Spanish soccer behind Madrid and Barcelona, was trying to win its first title and avenge the heartbreaking losses to Madrid in a penalty shootout last year and after extra time in 2014.
+Atletico also lost the final in 1974, to Bayern Munich.

-Atletico was upset by the banners and provoked Madrid in the run-up to the second leg.
+Atletico was upset with those banners and had been provoking Madrid in the days before Wednesday's game.
 The club sent a series of tweets that praised its fans for having unconditional love for the team despite the results, accompanied by the hashtag "they can't understand."

-The Atletico crowd stayed on to cheer their team long after the final whistle, while the players returned from the changing rooms several minutes after the game to greet the fans.
-Coach Diego Simeone was loudly cheered.
+The Atletico crowd stayed cheering their team long after the final whistle.
+The players returned from the changing rooms several minutes after the game to greet the fans.
+Coach Simeone was loudly cheered.
 He was still asking for the crowd's support in second-half stoppage time.

 Madrid players also returned to thanks their own supporters, and many Atletico fans threw objects toward them.